Discover Croatia : Society (social life)

 Reliable forensic medicine operates to rigorous quality standards.
 Private clinics offer medical tourism (cosmetic and dental surgery).
 For Croatian users, the compulsory social security system includes sickness-maternity, invalidity-old-age-death and unemployment insurance, but provides meagre family benefits.
 There is no specific insurance for work-related accidents or illnesses.
 Care for the sick and destitute is covered by private health insurance and pension funds.
 However, the high cost of healthcare means that grandmother's remedies are often preferred.

-The retirement age in Croatia is 65 for men and 63 for women - an increase of 3 months a year is planned for the latter, to reach 65 by 2030.
+It should be noted that the retirement age in Croatia is 65 for men and 63 for women - an increase of 3 months per year is planned for the latter, to reach 65 by 2030.

 A social cohesion that promotes the values of honesty